Allergy Shots: How Often? Build-Up vs. Maintenance Schedule

 Here is a phase-by-phase breakdown of allergy shot frequencies.
 The numbers below reflect conventional protocol.
 Cluster protocols compress build-up; rush protocols compress it further.
 Maintenance frequency is similar across all protocols once the target dose is reached.

-Conventional build-up means 1-2 visits per week, each about 1 hour including the mandatory 30-minute post-injection wait.
+Conventional build-up means once-weekly visits, each about 1 hour including the mandatory 30-minute post-injection wait.
 Dose escalates at every visit across 10-20 concentration steps.
 Patients with multiple allergen groups may receive 2 injections per visit — one per arm.
-Cluster alternative: 2-3 injections per visit, 1-2 visits per week, maintenance reached in 4-8 weeks.
+Curex uses a conservative once-weekly build-up.
+Cluster alternative (clinic-only): 2-3 injections per visit on non-consecutive days, maintenance reached in 4-8 weeks — not available through Curex.

-Maintenance is typically monthly for adults.
-Some patients — especially children or those with suboptimal initial response — continue biweekly.
-Studies show no significant efficacy difference between monthly and biweekly maintenance after the first year for patients stable on the maintenance dose.
+Maintenance frequency is individualized by the prescribing allergist once the patient reaches and tolerates the maintenance dose.
+Some patients — especially children or those with suboptimal initial response — are seen more frequently.
+Studies show no significant efficacy difference between different maintenance intervals after the first year for patients stable on the maintenance dose.
 Seasonal pollen adjustments may reduce the dose by 25-50% during high-exposure seasons without changing visit frequency.

 After completing 3-5 years of maintenance, your allergist evaluates whether to discontinue based on symptom control, skin test trends, and specific IgE levels.
 Completing the full course yields disease-modifying benefits lasting 3-12 years.
 Early discontinuation — before 2-3 years — typically results in symptom recurrence within 12-18 months.